rolfeschmidt/muCSense/README.txt

+Motivation and sample code for this library can be found at https://chionophilous.wordpress.com/.

 muCSense is a sensor access library for microcontrollers.
 It allows simple access to the ADXL345, HMC5843, and ITG3200 sensors in Arduiono projects.